Ajay-Maury/spin-wheel-game/README.md

 - `isSpinSound` (optional): A boolean indicating whether to play the spinning audio or not.
 Default is `true`.

+## Contributing

+We welcome contributions to improve this project!
+Please check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

+If you have any questions or need help, feel free to open an issue or reach out to the maintainers.

+Thank you for your contributions!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.